gilbertgregorius/gilbertgregorius/README.md

 - 👋 Hi, I’m @gilbertgregorius
-- 👀 I’m interested in
+- 👀 I’m interested in Blockchain & AI
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Application Development & AI
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Blockchain Project (Junior)
-- 📫 How to reach me ...
+- 📫 How to reach me gilbertgregorius@gmail.com

 <!---
 gilbertgregorius/gilbertgregorius is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.